hgrif/airflow-tutorial/README.md

 ### Run Airflow

-We have to initialize its database before we can use Airflow.
+You have to initialize its database before you can use Airflow.
 The database contains information about historical & running jobs, connections to external data sources, user management, etc.
-Once the database is set up, we'll access Airflow's UI by running a web server and we can start running jobs.
+Once the database is set up, Airflow's UI can be accessed by running a web server and jobs can be started.

 The default database is a SQLite database, which is fine for this tutorial.
 In a production setting you'll probably be using something like MySQL or PostgreSQL.